mnjit20/todoapp_list/README.md

   * [QR Code does not scan](#qr-code-does-not-scan)

 ## Todoapp using the React native
-This is a sample app using the react native, it can work on both Android and iOS platforms; all the libraries which I have used are standard libraries.
+This is a prototype of todo app implementation using the react native

+It can work on both Android and iOS platforms; all the libraries which I have used are standard libraries.

 * It has facebook login using the [react-native-fbsdk](https://www.npmjs.com/package/react-native-fbsdk)
 * You can do basic crud operations in it like add, remove, update todos
 * User todo's are getting saved in Mongo DB which is hosted on a free server [mlab](https://mlab.com) and API Server are created using Node/Express which is hosted on Heroku free account.
 [SampleApi](https://stormy-refuge-63806.herokuapp.com/api/todo/test)

-## Updating to New Releases

-You should only need to update the global installation of `create-react-native-app` very rarely, ideally never.

-Updating the `react-native-scripts` dependency of your app should be as simple as bumping the version number in `package.json` and reinstalling your project's dependencies.

-Upgrading to a new version of React Native requires updating the `react-native`, `react`, and `expo` package versions, and setting the correct `sdkVersion` in `app.json`.
-See the [versioning guide](https://github.com/react-community/create-react-native-app/blob/master/VERSIONS.md) for up-to-date information about package version compatibility.
+* API_URL where todos are getting saved: [https://stormy-refuge-63806.herokuapp.com/api/todo/email/mnjit1989@gmail.com](https://stormy-refuge-63806.herokuapp.com/api/todo/email/mnjit1989@gmail.com) you can pass your email id at the end to see your saved todo items on the server.

+##### Available scripts are

 ## Available Scripts